|These fish baskets are made in store prepared baskets made from filo. |

 The texture and flavour of the original home-made beer battered basket is tastier.

-In a stock pot boil together until fish is half cooked
+In a stock pot, poach until the fish is half cooked.

 1 cup flour + 1/2 tsp salt

-Add 2 lightly beaten eggs and mix it with a whisk until smooth.
-Slowly add in a cup of chilled beer folding it in with the whisk.
-This will make it light and airy much like a tempura batter.
-Dip a HOT metal spoon in to see if it coats well.
+Add two lightly beaten eggs and mix with a whisk until smooth.
+Slowly add in a cup of chilled beer, folding it in with the whisk.
+This will make it light and airy, much like a tempura batter.
+Dip a hot metal spoon in to see if it coats well.

-As an alternate to beer use chilled soda or chilled perrier water.
+As an alternative to beer, use chilled soda or chilled sparkling Perrier water.

-In a small wok or karhai, heat safflo oil.
+In a small wok or karhai, heat vegetable oil.
 The level of the oil must be higher than the gadget you use to prepare the baskets.

-Dip the metal ladle ( a hot ladle helps the baskets to fall of easily) into the batter and straight into the oil.
+Dip the metal ladle (a hot ladle helps the baskets fall off easily) into the batter and straight into the oil.
 It will sizzle and take a minute to cook.
-Remove from the oil and tap it off.
-Keep each basket individually on a tray that can go into the oven.
+Remove it from the oil and tap it off.
+Keep each basket separately on a tray that can go into the oven.

-Once ready to eat,fill them with the fish mixture and place it in a preheated hot oven to reheat for 5 minutes.
+Once ready to eat,fill them with the fish mixture and place them in a preheated oven to reheat for 5 minutes.

 |fish basket ladle|